liamsmith3194/otter-hockey/README.md

 ### Allauth
 -   Allauth has been installed to enable users to create, login and sign out of their accounts.
--   The register form has been amended to include first and last name.
+-   The register form has been amended to include email address and password confirmation fields, ensure the input details match.
 -   All the user details are submitted and saved to the database.

 ![Allauth - Register Form](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/images/readme-images/allauth-register-page.PNG)

-### Boostrap Alerts
+### Boostrap Alerts (Toasts)
--   When the user logs in, an alert appears in the navigation bar to show the user they have successfully signed in.
+-   When the user logs in, an alert appears on the right side of the screen underneath the basket total.
 -   The alert is also triggered when the user logs outs.

 ![Boostrap - Alert](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/images/readme-images/bootstrap-alert.PNG)